Roy O'Donovan: Sydney Olympic

+Newcastle Olympic

+Despite announcing his retirement a month before, O'Donovan signed for Newcastle Olympic of the National Premier Leagues Northern NSW for the upcoming 2025 season.
+He finally hung up his boots after six goals in as many games.

 International career

-In April 2008 O'Donovan was named in his first senior squad by new manager Giovanni Trapattoni for the upcoming friendly games against Serbia and Colombia.

 O'Donovan has played for the Republic of Ireland Under-19, Under-21 and B teams.
 He made his debut for the Under-21 team in August 2005 against Northern Ireland.
 On 18 May, he scored as the Irish Under-21s beat Azerbaijan 3–0 in a 2007 UEFA European Under-21 Football Championship qualification preliminary round match, He went on to make eight appearances for the under-21s, scoring once.

 On 21 November 2007, he played for Republic of Ireland B as they drew 1–1 with Scotland B in a friendly international at the Excelsior Stadium, Airdrie.

 In May 2007, O'Donovan expressed his surprise and disappointment at not being part of the Republic of Ireland squad for the end of season international matches against Ecuador and Bolivia, a squad in which his Cork City teammate Joe Gamble was included.
 O'Donovan said, "I'm surprised to be honest with you.
 I've scored 25 goals in the last 25 or 26 games so I can't do any more.
 I would have liked a reason why I'm not in it, but that's life."